 1. Cornel Bronze

 This is a tried and true dahlia for us!
+I think we’ll probably grow it forever.
 Every year, without fail, it grows a healthy, sturdy plant, and numerous flowers.
-Its flowers are ball-shaped, so they have a great vase life and also dry well.
+Cornel Bronze’s flowers are ball-shaped, and have a great vase life and also dry well.

 9. Pink Sylvia

 This one is another repeat winner from our 2023 list!

 Pink Sylvia is a bright hot pink, with enchanting silver edging on its petals.
 This one makes loads of vibrant, fun flowers, and would be a great addition to any cutting garden.